shadowframe/3d-models/README.md

 # 3d models
- all my free 3d model projects and modifications
+ all my free 3d model and projects and modifications from thinkverse